pubnub/pubnub-mcp-server/resources/sdk_docs/unity_mobile-push.md

 ### Returns

-No actionable data.
+RemovePushNotificationsFromChannels() returns no actionable data.
 Check status.isError().

 ## Remove a device from all push notifications channels

-Disable mobile push notifications from all channels for a device token.
+Disable mobile push notifications from all channels registered with the specified device token.

 ### Method(s)